-One sat in the back seat with her in the cop car, while they mocked her, swore at her, and made sexual comments about her body.
-The experience terrifed her and she thought that they might rape her.
+One sat in the back seat with her in the cop car while they mocked her, swore at her, and made sexual comments about her body.
+The experience terrified her, and she thought that they might rape her.

 Because of the turbulent times, once home, Colvin and her family feared reprisal from the Klu Klux Klan.
-A stressful night, her family and her neighbors stayed awake and watchful.
+On a stressful night, her family and neighbors stayed awake and watchful.
 Her father, Q. P. Colvin, sat up all night with a shotgun just in case.

-When she returned to court, she said she wasn’t guilty of the charges.
+She said she wasn’t guilty of the charges when she returned to court.
 The judge eventually dropped the charges for disturbing the peace and breaking segregation laws.
 However, he kept the third charge of assaulting a police officer.
-Because the charge of breaking the segregation laws was dropped, activists couldn’t use it to challenge segregation in the courts.
+Because the charge of violating the segregation laws was dropped, activists couldn’t use it to challenge segregation in the courts.

 Her arrest helped inspire later actions that resulted in the Montgomery Bus Boycott.

 Claudette Colvin was one of the five plaintiffs in the court case of Browder v.
 Gayle.

 The other four plaintiffs were Aurelia S. Browder, Susie McDonald, Mary Louise Smith, and Jeanetta Reese.
 Reese, however, resigned from the case.
 Browder v.
 Gayle was organized and filed in federal court by civil rights attorney Fred Gray.
 Its purpose challenged city bus segregation in Montgomery, Alabama, as unconstitutional.
 He filed the motion on 1 February 1956.